Plebeians

 Another means of escaping their dire situation was to join the Roman army: General Marius had reformed the Roman army turning it from something which was largely exclusive to the Roman nobility (which could afford its own weapons) to something more like a modern professional army.
 This meant that individuals could hence gain a hope of a fixed albeit small salary, a cut of the war booty and eventually a pension and parcel of land to raise their family on.

-This article about the Roman plebeians is shamefully short if we realise that much of what we consider as “ancient Roman” is in fact related to the achievements of the Roman nation, the “Romans” led by the Roman nobility and Roman army.
-Roman society can be considered as the nobility, the army, the plebeians and slaves.
 The plebeians and slaves were the most numerous especially if we consider that the volume of the Roman army was in effect an extension of the Roman plebeian society which otherwise had little place to go to make a living.
 By virtue of their number they had a fundamental role to play in the development of Roman society: the Roman civil wars for example, not to mention the weight they carried in elections during the Republican period and their importance in the Roman army during the Roman empire.

 Perhaps most significant yet little spoken of is their importance to the economy of ancient Rome.
 The plebeians were the mass consumers of Roman society.
-For example, Roman wine wasn’t all quality wine, vast volumes were produced for local consumption.
+For example, Roman wine wasn’t all quality wine; vast volumes were produced for local consumption.
 The regular wheat supplies, known as the “annona” were a significant element of the Roman state economy and the vast crowds at the circuses and amphitheatres were also largely composed of Plebeians.

 So why is it that so little is said about the Roman Plebeians?
 Perhaps it’s that we have little individual testimony or that our focus tends to lie on what appears most grand.